Skip to main content

 Introduction

-Bi-Directional Contract Testing is a type of static contract testing where two contracts - one representing the consumer expectations, and another representing the provider capability - are compared to ensure they are compatible.
+Bi-Directional Contract Testing is a type of static contract testing where two contracts - one representing consumer expectations, and another representing the provider's capability - are compared to ensure they are compatible.

 Teams generate a consumer contract from a mocking tool (such as Pact or Wiremock) and API providers verify a provider contract (such as an OAS) using a functional API testing tool (such as ReadyAPI).
-PactFlow then statically compares the contracts down to the field level to ensure that they remain compatible.
+PactFlow then statically compares the contracts down to the field level to ensure compatibility.

-Bi-Directional Contract Testing (BDCT) provides the ability to "upgrade" your existing tools into a powerful contract-testing solution, simplifying adoption and reducing the time to implement contract testing across your architecture.
+Bi-Directional Contract Testing (BDCT) allows you to "upgrade" your existing tools into a powerful contract-testing solution.
+It simplifies adoption and reduces contract testing implementation time across your architecture.

 BDCT is a feature exclusive to PactFlow and is not available in the Pact OSS project.